Alliedium/awesome-devops/demo/docker/docker_basic_commands_demo.md

 docker ps -a
 ```

-Status of 'demo-postgres' container is 'Exited'
+Status of `demo-postgres` container is 'Exited'

 26. Get list of running containers